 Now with a hidden glitch in iOS 9, you can be specific by nesting folders inside folders and not only save time but also the space on your screen.

 You can choose from below mentioned methods and follow the steps to create your own nested folders.
-This is bit frustrating, confusing and time taking process as you need to tap again and again on the parent folder and despite that no surety of success.
-However, if you want keep your iPhone home screen in perfect order, you have to continue with the process.
+This is a bit frustrating, confusing and time taking process as you need to tap again and again on the parent folder and despite that no surety of success.
+However, if you want to keep your iPhone home screen in perfect order, you have to continue with the process.

 How to Create Nested Folders in iOS 9 on iPhone and iPad

 Step #1.
 Tap and hold app or folder until its start wiggling.

 Step #2.
 Tap and hold on the folder that you want to move into the main folder.

 Step #3.
 Hold the folder and keep tapping on the main folder.

 Step #4.
 When the folder opens up, drag the folder you were holding and drop in the main folder.